 How has civility made a difference in your practice of law?

 When I was a more junior attorney, I was asked to cover the practice of a more senior attorney who suddenly became very ill and was out of the office recovering for a number of weeks.
 One of the files I needed to handle was a rather contentious litigation matter that had some very tight deadlines for which I needed to obtain extensions of time.
 I called opposing counsel who could have been difficult and not agreed to grant the extensions.
 However, when she knew I was the one making this call to her, and not my colleague, she immediately asked if something was wrong, and I told her that my colleague was ill and out of the office.
 Instead of being difficult, she showed compassion and was gracious enough to grant the requested extension.
 Although this happened quite a long time ago, I will never forget how professional and courteous this attorney was.
 It is the moments like these where we are reminded that opposing counsel isn’t simply your adversary.

 What do you do for fun?

-In my free time I enjoy exercising, reading and writing, and travelling.
+In my free time, I enjoy exercising, reading and writing, and traveling.